 “Let us wait and see,” answered Beauty.

-“He said I could make him happy.” said Beauty to herself.
+“He said I could make him happy.”
+Said Beauty to herself.
 “It seems that this horrible Beast keeps him a prisoner.
 How can I set him free?
 I don’t understand it.
-But, after all, it was only a dream, so why should I worry about it?”
+After all, it was only a dream, so why should I worry about it?”

 She got up to explore the castle, but she did not see anyone or hear any sound, and she began to find it rather dull.